primo-browser/alex-store/docs/powershell_tutorial.md

  <img src="https://github.com/primo-browser/alex-store/blob/main/imgs/searching_for_powershell.png" width="500">

 ### 2. Changing the execution policy
  - Now we must allow running scripts on the machine.
+Copy this, and then you can paste it into PowerShell

  ```cmd
  Set-ExecutionPolicy RemoteSigned
  ```
  (and press Enter)

+ As you can see in the image below, you must now press "__Y__" and Enter to confirm yes to changing the policy.
  <img src="https://github.com/primo-browser/alex-store/blob/main/imgs/set_execution_policy.png" width="500">

+ - As long as no errors occur, you should have succeeded in allowing powershell scripts to run.

+### 3. Running a .ps1 script

+ Method 1: Right click a `.ps1` script file and click "Run with PowerShell"

+ Method 2.
+Open PowerShell where the file is located, and simply type the name + Enter to run it.